namoopsoo/namoopsoo.github.io/content/post/2025-10-13-mercenaries.md

 But for the topic I'm after here, I'm thinking of work done for a company that doesn't make it into the research space.

-### all models are wrong some models are interesting
+### All models are wrong some models are interesting
-yea

 ### Lets look this interesting recent call to action I saw when using Duck Duck Go.